 Runner can store event and status data locally for retrieval, it can also emit this information via callbacks provided to the module interface.

-Alternatively Runner can be configured to send events to an external system via installable plugins, there are currently two available
+Alternatively Runner can be configured to send events to an external system via installable plugins.
+Currently, there are two example plugins are available.